 - flexible catalog and subscription management, including ease of upgrades and downgrades

-- accurate, timely billing in conjunction with even the most complex billing models (one-time, metered, usage, recurring, or hybrid)
+- accurate, timely billing in conjunction with even the most complex subscription plans and billing models (one-time, metered, usage, recurring, or hybrid billing cycles)

 - a self-service portal synced with the billing engine

 - integrated payment processing

 It’s important to ask a potential automated billing software provider about their billing integration capabilities in terms of your existing technologies too.
 This will provide your business with greater operational flexibility as you continue to scale.

 You should also ensure the provider you select offers world-class security features as issues surrounding privacy and security are at the forefront of many industries right now.
 Best-of-breed automated billing systems will provide your business with a range of security elements, including:

 - application audit logging

 The billing system you select should also be backed by PCI Level 1 certification, ensuring your service provider will be audited yearly by a third party to maintain certification and compliance.
 Having the peace of mind that you and your customers' subscription and financial data will be managed with the utmost care is invaluable.